Alrefai/dotfiles/codex.md

   function calls only, as this may impair your ability to solve the problem and think insightfully.

+## 🏗️ Agentic Workflow

+Introduce a top-level `.codex/` workspace for agent state, including:
+- A high-level `requirements.md` file outlining goals, conventions, and scope.
+- Dated planning files (e.g., `.codex/plan_YYYY-MM-DD.md`) to track milestones.
+- Changelog entries in `CHANGELOG.md` for significant completed work.

+## ⚙️ Modes of interaction

+- **Interactive mode:** propose each milestone or change and await your approval before proceeding.
+- **Full-auto mode:** execute the whole plan without pausing, then summarize all work for your review.

 ## 📚 Project Overview

 This repository contains Nix flakes for configuring: